nxp-mcuxpresso/mcuxsdk-doc/boards/RT/evkmimxrt1180/gettingStarted/topics/run_a_demo_using_keil_mdk_vision.md

 This section describes the steps required to build, run, and debug example applications provided in the MCUXpresso SDK.

 Both CMSIS-DAP and J-Link debugging interfaces are supported for Keil IDE.
-It is recommended to set `SW5[1..4]` to `0001` for both debugging interfaces.
-It is required to reset board for each download/debug.
+It is recommended to reset board for each download/debug.

 ```{include} ../topics/keil_install_cmsis_device_pack.md